defenseunicorns/data_engineering_technical_assessment/README.md

    * correct number of orders with `comp_priority` flag set
    * complexity / quality of ingestion scripts / db communications

+### Questions
+Be prepared to answer the following questions:
+* What are two important pieces of information lost in the current schema
+* How would you modify the schema if you wanted to include that information
+* If you needed to build a REST API to serve data about Orders, what main endpoint would you use and how would you design it (query params, http method(s) etc).
+* If you could design the storage from scratch, what would you change?

 ## Data descriptions - Postgres schema

 The following are the descriptions of the fields in the new postgres schema.
 Keep in mind the legacy data may or may not meet these descriptions / types, or could have nonstandard formatting (names may appear in multiple places with different capitalization, for example).
 The schema can be seen in `postgres/schema.sql`